Top 10 things to do in Bahamas

 Photo Credits: James St. John

 Blue Holes National Park is one of the most beautiful natural wonders of the world.
-Housed on more than 40,000 acres, Blue Holes National Park protects a large number of freshwater reservoirs and blue holes surrounded by pineland forests, rich coppice, and freshwater lens.
+Housed on more than 40,000 acres, Blue Holes National Park protects a large number of freshwater reservoirs and blue holes surrounded by pineland forests, rich coppice, and freshwater lenses.
 There are many attractions to explore in the park including the famous Crystal Cave.
-You can also book from a number of hiking tours to the caves and blue holes.
+You can also book a number of hiking tours to the caves and blue holes.

 Blue Lagoon